Landscape Design Element: Hierarchy

 A widening walk, change in materials and pattern plus colorful plants all indicate this is the place to go.

-Use of scale is a common way to achieve hierarchy.
+Using scale is a common way to achieve hierarchy.
 Larger planters, taller arches and wider paths all serve as visual cues to what is most important in the landscape.
 Matching objects of a smaller scale can also provide contrast to the larger, more focal pieces creating the hierarchy.
-An example of this would be a 5-foot wide bluestone walkway to a front door contrasting with a 2-foot wide bluestone path of stepping stones to a side entry.
+For example, a 5-foot wide bluestone walkway to a front door contrasting with a 2-foot wide bluestone path of stepping stones to a side entry.
 Same material, but different scale.

 Hierarchy - Bluestone Walkway